 Some renters decline, opting to apply insurance coverage offered through their travel credit card.
 All well and good, as long as you've checked the fine print.
 While Onlia offers coverage for your rental, not all insurers include it with basic coverage.
 Give your insurance and contract review the same diligence you would insuring your own vehicle and property; there’s no better way to ruin a holiday than having to pay to fix someone else's car.

 Transportation FailsSpeaking of rentals– don't feel bad if you can't afford a Lambo.
 The driver driving the souped-up luxury car may not be able to either.
 Recently a London, Ontario driver was pulled over for driving 122 km/h in a 60 km/h zone.
 Thanks to Ontario's updated street racing rules, the vehicle was suspended roadside for the mandatory 14-day period.
-The rental company wasn't happy that their Lamborghini was tied up in an impound lot and continued to charge the driver the daily rental fee, to the tune of $18,000.
+The rental company wasn't happy that its Lamborghini was tied up in an impound lot and continued to charge the driver the daily rental fee, to the tune of $18,000.
 Ouch!

 From the "we can't make this stuff up" category, the Ontario Provincial Police charged four tow truck drivers with street racing on the 401 highway, also citing them for driving on the shoulder, passing dangerously, and making unsafe lane changes.
-All drivers had their vehicles impounded for 14 days, as well as seven-day license suspensions.
-We just want to know – who towed the tow trucks to the impound lot?
+All drivers had their vehicles impounded for 14 days, as well as seven-day licence suspensions.
+We just want to know — who towed the tow trucks to the impound lot?

 Down the road